BenSmithers/StageControl/README.md

 ## You get a high-temperature warning.

 This is likely the UV sterilizer.
-Turn this off, then contact [Add name and contact later so it's not on github].
+Power the UV sterilizer down and then contact [Add name and contact later so it's not on github].
+Note: you will probably have to physically flip a switch or unplug a cable.
+You can not power up or power down the UV sterilizer through the GUI.

 ## You get a [...] not found error